 - Mash the bananas and eggs together.
 This doesn’t need to be perfect, but mash any large chunks with the back of a forth.

 - Stir in vanilla and oats.
-Mix in the oats and vanilla until combined.
+Mix in the oats and vanilla extract until combined.

 - Cook the banana pancakes with oats.
-Heat a pat of butter in a nonstick pan and cook pancakes for about 3-4 minutes, or until cooked through.
+Heat a pat of butter in a nonstick pan or griddle over medium heat.
+Pour or dollop 1/3 cup of pancake batter onto skillet.
+Cook pancakes for about 3-4 minutes, flipping half way through, when you see bubbles.
+Cook until cooked through and golden brown.

 - Serve!
 These healthy banana pancakes are naturally sweet from the bananas, but we like to top them with a little butter, a drizzle of syrup (a must for my kids!), and a little crunch from seeds.